SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 The case statement will only match the current value of ``point`` if the ``where`` clause's condition equates to ``true`` for that value.

-Note that the x-axis and y-axis checks could have been written with a ``where`` clause too.
+The x-axis and y-axis checks could also have been written with a ``where`` clause.
 ``case (_, 0)`` could have been written as ``case (_, var y) where y == 0``,
 to match points on the x-axis.
 However, the original version is more concise,